Everyone loves a great deal.

 Let’s say a customer adds a camera to their cart.
-You’re able to offer them a memory card and a camera bag to go along with it.
+You can offer them a memory card and a camera bag to go along with it.
 Or, if they’re buying a laptop, offer them a laptop case!

 With the “Easy Product Selector,” you’re able to pick and choose which products you’d like to sell together.
 Afterwards, you’re able to see how well they’re selling as well as watch the conversion rate rise!

 How awesome is that?
-Upselling product bundles has never been easier!
+Upselling has never been easier!
 Check out this video to learn more:

 5 awesome product bundling examples

-Before we send you off to create some of your own product bundles, here are 5 examples to draw motivation from.
+Before we send you off to create some of your own product bundles, here are five examples to get you excited: